rwang23/Technical-Book/TechnicalQuestions/JavaQuestions.md

 - char 16 bit unicode
 - boolean 1 bit

+####WrapperClasses
+- Predefined classes have been defined to represent the primtive datatypes in the form of object is called as Wrapper Classes.
+- Number is the superclass of Byte,Short,Long,Integer,Double,Float

 ####overloading vs overriding；
 - First and major difference between Overloading and Overriding is that former occur during compile time while later occur during runtime.
 - Second difference between Overloading and Overriding is that, you can overload method in same class but you can only override method in sub class.